wavegate/obsidian_vault/Neuroengineering/dorsal root ganglion.md

 - specified from cell progeny of neural crest cells in two overlapping successive waves controlled by neurogenin 1 and 2

 supported by two types of glial cells: satellite glial cells (SGCs) and Schwann cells
+- SGCs interact with the cell bodies and initial part of the stem axon
+- Schwann cells envelop distal part of stem axon adn both peripheral and central axons
+-